Australia's system is more uniform than the US, but not uniformly better

 Private payers operate similarly to Australia's PBS, but arguably more aggressively.

-Some Americans have coverage that requires them to pay a deductible, which may be the first US$1,500 of their prescription medicine costs before reverting to co-payments.
-It might be described as a reverse safety net.
+Some Americans have coverage that requires them to pay a deductible, which may be the first US$1,500 of their annual prescription medicine costs before reverting to co-payments.
+It might be described as a form of safety net.
 Australia's health system, notably private health insurers, commonly uses deductibles for inpatient hospital services.

 A survey released by the Australian Bureau of Statistics in early 2025 found that 21 per cent of Australians reported being unable to afford a medicine prescription.
 This was 27 per cent in regional areas.

 Are prescription costs more of a problem in Australia than in the US?
-Arguably, yes, judging by the political response.
+Arguably, yes, judging by the research and political response.

 The Albanese Government has lowered the general PBS co-payment and plans to reduce it further to $25, and frozen the concessional co-payment at $7.70.
 Safety nets also apply once people or families reach a spending threshold.
 Over 100 million prescriptions are dispensed with no PBS subsidy, at an average out-of-pocket cost of around $15.